aws-samples/sample-serverless-digital-asset-payments/README.md

 - Merchant creates an invoice via the `/create-invoice` REST API (Amazon API Gateway).

-2-3. **Invoice Generation**
+2. **Fetch seed phrase**

+- The Invoice Generator Lambda is triggered and retrieves the mnemonic from AWS Secrets Manager.

+3. **Increment atomic counter**

-- The Invoice Generator Lambda is triggered, retrieves the mnemonic from AWS Secrets Manager, and increments an atomic counter in DynamoDB to deterministically derive a new HD wallet address.
+- An atomic counter is incremented in DynamoDB.
+This is used to deterministically derive a new HD wallet address.

 4. **Invoice Storage**